Tim-Kirkwood/PrimerBLAST_multiplexer/README.md

 # PrimerBLAST_multiplexer
+newprimer_sheet.py - script to collate primerBLAST outputs into single excel table.
-Script to identify groups of primers that are not predicted to heterodimerise (dG >-7000cal, at 37 degrees, as calculated by primer3) using the primer outputs of primerBLAST
+Grouper.py - Script to identify groups of primers that are not predicted to heterodimerise (dG >-7000cal, at 37 degrees, as calculated by primer3) using the collated primer outputs of primerBLAST (reads in excel sheet of newprimer_sheet.py as a pandas dataframe).